 Permissions, Grants and Donations

 Permission to cave is given by Spanish speleological authorities within both geographical (about 106km2) and time limits.
 We were refused permission to cave during 1990 because caving occurred outside our designated area in the previous year.
 Although we do not have official permission to cave beyond the current permit boundaries, Spanish groups in adjacent areas may allow exploration in systems that we have previously explored.
 If in doubt, consult with Phil or Juan.
-The permit runs for the full year.
+The exploration permit runs for the full year.

 One of the permit requirements is a report of the speleological activities over the year.
 For this reason and because the permit is given to the Matienzo Caves Project, all people contemplating a caving trip to the Matienzo area outside of the usual expedition periods should ensure they are included in the permit by contacting Phil Papard or Juan Corrin (see the Contacts page).
 Full documentation of any new exploration(s) is required, i.e. logbook account, passage description, photographs and, if appropriate, survey data, survey drawing and final survey.